 You don’t want your baby to get any scratches — and you definitely don’t want any self-inflicted scratches to get infected.
 So, absolutely, this is one thing you are going to want to nip in the bud.

 How often do you need to cut your baby’s nails?

-Since your baby’s nails grow fairly fast, your best bet is to cut them every week or two.
+Since your baby’s nails grow fast, your best bet is to cut them every week or two.
 Of course, every baby is different.
 Sometimes, your baby’s nails grow super fast and need a trim more than once a week.

 What about baby gloves?

 You may have noticed that some baby sites and stores sell gloves meant to shield your child from their sharp claws.
 While wearing gloves makes your baby look extra fancy, you really don’t want to overuse them — those tiny hands are discovering a lot!
 You could use them as you work up the confidence to cut their nails regularly, or if the scratching is still bad despite regular trims.
 Otherwise, you may want to limit the use of baby gloves to when your baby is sleeping.
 And even then, you want to make 100 percent certain that they’re snug enough not to pose a choking hazard.